 Get there early.

 To get a good spot to watch the parade, you're going to want to get there early!
 Parade-goers tend to stake out their spots early, so make sure to respect their things and don't move them.
+Start your day with some caffeine at one of our local coffee shops, many located either on the way or close to a parade route.
 Here’s a pro-tip for the early birds – bring a chair to have a place to sit while you wait for the parade to roll!

 Parade day is a marathon – not a sprint.
 Get fuel for your parade day by perusing our list of restaurants in Baton Rouge, or if you plan to get to your spot early, find all your snacking and refreshment needs at local grocers, such as Calandro's Supermarket or Matherne's Market.
 Parade day is also a great excuse to indulge in beignet fingers from Coffee Call or a slice of king cake, not that we ever need an excuse to enjoy these Baton Rouge delicacies!